eagereyes/eagereyes.org/blog/2019/data-intent-and-primary-interpretation.md

 Both are data in the end, of course, since anything a computer can store is data by definition.
 That doesn’t even just include files you think of as data but also programs, the low-level structure of the storage medium itself, etc.

 What does distinguish data files from others is the intent with which they were created.
-They have file extensions, file format markers, and metadata that tells the system that they are specific kinds of files and&nbsp;– more importantly – that there is a specific way of interpreting them.
+They have file extensions, file format markers, and metadata that tells the system that they are specific kinds of files and – more importantly – that there is a specific way of interpreting them.
 Not the only way, but a clearly meaningful way.

 Images, videos, etc., are created with a primary interpretation in mind.
 For an image, it is to be rendered onto the screen (and maybe manipulated in a photo editor), for a video it is to be played (or edited, in a specific editor), a 3D design to be rendered in 3D and perhaps sliced for a 3D printer, a sound file to be played through speakers, etc.